 Changes made in the mind are manifested in the body, and changes made in the body are manifested in the mind and spirit.
-A variety of studies have shown the benefits of mental and physical Yoga exercises for emotional balance and stability.
-The following five points reveal a promising look at the future of Yoga in our global society.
+A variety of studies have shown the benefits of yogic techniques for emotional stability.

-• Research in Scandinavia measured the effect of Yoga on brain waves and found that both alpha and theta waves increased after a session of Yoga.
+• Research in Scandinavia measured the effect of yoga on brain waves and found that both alpha and theta waves increased after a session of yoga training.
 This means that the brain is not only calmer, but it has greater access to subconscious emotions, as well.

-• A study published in an Indian journal found that people who practiced Yoga for ten months showed a decrease in depression both during and after the months of their participation.
+• A study published in an Indian journal found that people who practiced yogic methods for ten months showed a decrease in depression both during and after the months of their participation.

 • Clinical studies at the University of Wisconsin found that meditation increases the action of the prefrontal cortex, an area of the brain associated with increased immunity and sense of well-being.

-• An article in www.beliefnet.com lists the benefits of Yoga in helping teens manage the physical, emotional, and mental changes occurring during adolescence.
+• An article in Beliefnet dot com lists the benefits of yoga in helping teens manage the physical, emotional, and mental changes occurring during adolescence.

-• Jon Kabat-Zinn, well-known author and meditation teacher, says: “when you practice Yoga…your perspective on your body, your thoughts, and your whole sense of self can change…” During the practice of Yoga poses, the body can recall long-forgotten memories and release any tension associated with them, thus bringing emotional balance and restoring health.
+Jon Kabat-Zinn, well-known author and meditation teacher, says: “when you practice yoga…your perspective on your body, your thoughts, and your whole sense of self can change…” During the practice of Yoga poses, the body can recall long-forgotten memories and release them, bringing emotional balance and restoring health.

 © Copyright – Aura Wellness Center – Publications Division